spring-attic/spring-security-oauth/README.md

-This project provides support for using Spring Security with OAuth1(a) and OAuth2.
+This project provides support for using Spring Security with OAuth (1a) and OAuth2.
 It provides features for implementing both consumers and providers of these protocols using standard Spring and Spring Security programming models and configuration idioms.

 # Getting Started